Rakeela/dragora-notes/2021-3-20-Fifty-Fifth.md

 Switching my 'off' days generally to Friday and Saturday was requested so that I'd be more energetic on the weekends.
 I pointed out that I have tests on Sunday and eating then could have the biggest impact on my productivity, so moving my fasting days to Saturday and Sunday was decided on.

 ---
+Is this going to result in my having only one day off from fasting this week?  ...no way.
+I've been saving a Nerds Rope from Valentines' day, and I'm going to eat it.

+---
 [[day-post-archive]]